-Jack is a Partner and is the Head of the Regional Tax Practice.
-Jack specializes in providing advice on international tax planning, mergers and acquisitions, transfer pricing, and corporate and general tax matters.
-Jack has extensive experience in advising on inbound and outbound transactions in South East Asia.
-Jack has authored a number of tax guides and DFDL publications, and is a regularly featured speaker or panelist at seminars in Asia and Europe including IBFD and CCH.
-He is ranked as a leading tax adviser by top legal directories, including International Tax Review, Legal 500, and Asia Law and was nominated as Asia Tax Leader 2018 by International Tax Review.
-Jack is a Fellow of the Association of Chartered Certified Accountants and is a postgraduate student at the University of Oxford.
+Jack is a Partner and the Head of the Regional Tax Practice.
+He specializes in providing advice on structuring inbound and outbound investments in Asia, corporate and international tax planning, mergers and acquisitions, transfer pricing and supply chain structuring and tax controversy.
+He has also assisted in advocacy for tax policy at a Government level in a number of South East Asian countries.

+Jack is listed as a leading tax adviser for 2019 by the Legal 500 and was nominated as Asia Tax Leader 2019 by International Tax Review.
+He is regularly a speaker and writer on tax matters in Asia.
+Jack holds a Master's Degree in Tax Law from the Law School at the University of Oxford and is a Fellow of the Association of Chartered Certified Accountants.